jvanmeter/cloudforms-workshops/www-default/workshop-lab-4.md

 A list of your private datacenter’s infrastructure virtual machines appears.

-### Explore the Virtual Thumbnail for infrastructure VMs
+### Explore the Virtual Thumbnail for Infrastructure VMs

 The web interface uses virtual thumbnails to represent providers.
 Each thumbnail contains four quadrants by default, which display basic information about each provider.